N3on-sketch/Universal-Minecraft-Resource-Converter/README.md

 ## About This Project

-What you are getting is for the most part the final product but i will be optimizing the program and adding small new features in the future to continue to make this first of it's kind program better and better.
-Enjoy!
+The Universal Minecraft Resource Converter is a tool that allows you to convert a Java Resource Pack, Java Texture Pack, or a Bedrock Resource Pack to one another easily.

 # The Team

-Team Members YouTube Channel's
+Team Members Github Links
-* [BJTMastermind](https://www.youtube.com/channel/UCiFDXb0SDboAOyZOzQHjw2w) (Owner) | I did all the Java and some Python in the project
+* [BJTMastermind](https://www.github.com/BJTMastermind) (Owner) | I did all the Java and some Python in the project
-* [Cowboy8625](https://www.youtube.com/channel/UCOMS-wclr-zxd7fC11z7IJg) | Helped me with Python in the project
+* [Cowboy8625](https://www.github.com/cowboy8625) | Helped me with Python in the project

 # Screen Shots